-- > Authentication Type - You can select one of the following authentication types: - WEP Select WEP authentication type based on 802.11 authentications. - WPA-PSK/WPA2-PSK Select WPA/WPA2 authentication type based on pre-shared passphrase. - WPA /WPA2 Select WPA/WPA2 authentication type based on Radius Server. - Authentication Options You can select one of the following authentication options: - When you select WEP for authentication type you can select the following authentication options: - Automatic Select Shared Key or Open System authentication type automatically based on the wireless station request. - Shared Key Select 802.11 Shared Key authentication. - Open System Select 802.11 Open System authentication. - When you select WPA-PSK/WPA2-PSK for authentication type you can select Automatic, WPA -PSK or WPA2-PSK as authentication options. - When you select WPA/WPA2 as an authentication type you can select Automatic WPA or WPA2 as authentication option. - WEP Key Format You can select ASCII or Hexadecimal format.
+- 2. Access the AP's Web-based utility and configure the AP under Bridge mode, then input 00-13-56-A8-9E-1A in corresponding Blank. - Enable Wireless Security The wireless security function can be enabled or disabled.
+If disabled, the wireless stations will be able to connect the router without encryption.
+It is recommended strongly that you choose this option to encrypt your wireless network.
+The encryption settings are described below. - > Authentication Type You can select one of the following authentication types: - WEP - Select WEP authentication type based on 802.11 authentications. - WPA-PSK/WPA2-PSK Select WPA/WPA2 authentication type based on pre-shared passphrase. - WPA /WPA2 Select WPA/WPA2 authentication type based on Radius Server. - Authentication Options - You can select one of the following authentication options: - When you select WEP for authentication type you can select the following authentication options: - Automatic Select Shared Key or Open System authentication type automatically based on the wireless station request. - Shared Key Select 802.11 Shared Key authentication. - Open System - Select 802.11 Open System authentication. - When you select WPA-PSK/WPA2-PSK for authentication type you can select Automatic, WPA -PSK or WPA2-PSK as authentication options. - When you select WPA/WPA2 as an authentication type you can select Automatic WPA or WPA2 as authentication option.

+- > WEP Key Format You can select ASCII or Hexadecimal format.
 ASCII Code Format stands for any combination of keyboard characters in the specified length.
-Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length. - WEP Key settings Select which of the four keys will be used and enter the matching WEP key information for your network in the selected key radio button.
-These values must be identical on all wireless stations in your network. - Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit) for encryption.
-"Disabled" means the WEP key entry is invalid. - For 64-bit encryption You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 5 ASCII characters. - For 128-bit encryption You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 13 ASCII characters. - For 152-bit encryption You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 16 ASCII characters. - Encryption When you select WPA-PSK/WPA2-PSK or WPA/WPA2 for Authentication Type you can select either Automatic, TKIP or AES as Encryptions.
+Hexadecimal format stands for any combination of hexadecimal digits (0-9, a-f, A-F) in the specified length. - > WEP Key settings Select which of the four keys will be used and enter the matching WEP key information for your network in the selected key radio button.
+These values must be identical on all wireless stations in your network. - > Key Type You can select the WEP key length (64-bit, or 128-bit, or 152-bit) for encryption.
+"Disabled" means the WEP key entry is invalid. - For 64-bit encryption You can enter 10 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 5 ASCII characters. - For 128-bit encryption You can enter 26 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 13 ASCII characters. - For 152-bit encryption You can enter 32 hexadecimal digits (any combination of 0-9, a-f, A-F, zero key is not permitted) or 16 ASCII characters. - Encryption - When you select WPA-PSK/WPA2-PSK or WPA/WPA2 for Authentication Type you can select Automatic, TKIP or AES as Encryptions.

-Security Type: WPA-PSKWPA2-PSK 🔽
+Security Type: WPA-PSKWPA2-PSK ▼

 Security Option: Automatic

 Encryption: Automatic

 PSK Passphrase:

 (The Passphrase is between 8 and 63 characters long)

 Group Key Update Period: (in second, minimum is 30, 0 means no update)